Our healthcare criminal lawyers’ in-depth knowledge of addiction medicine allowed our physician client to have the best

 Federal sentences are created using the Federal Sentencing Guidelines, which are a framework of rules used by judges to calculate the range of sentences for federal crimes.
-If someone is convicted of healthcare fraud, the sentence is almost exclusively determined by the fraud loss amount to the entity billed — generally the value of claims billed.
+If someone is convicted of healthcare fraud, the sentence is almost exclusively determined by the fraud loss amount to the entity billed; generally, it is the value of claims billed.

 Each crime is assigned an offense level.
 Levels are increased or decreased depending on specific details of the case.
 After all factors are considered, the final offense level corresponds to a penalty range.

 Possible prison sentences for health care fraud cases largely depend on the amount of economic loss to the federal reimbursement program.
 A basic way of looking at it is, an increased loss amount equals an increased prison sentence.

 As a result of the Affordable Care Act, the amount of claims billed to a healthcare program is considered prima facie evidence of the loss amount.
 In the event of conviction and in order to achieve a lower sentence, it is imperative that defense counsel (your healthcare fraud lawyer) challenge the notion that the amount of claims billed is the amount of the loss to the government.